murad5/creative-agency-client/README.md

-A full-stack website. where Clients can place order for service and can see their own service list and status.
+A full-stack website. where Clients can place order for service.

 ## Features
 * Clients can place order for service and can see their own service list and status